Otago Boys' High School: Building history

 The school opened on its present site in Arthur Street in 1885.
-The Main Tower Block was designed by R A Lawson and built for 14,800 pounds in blue stone, Port Chalmers breccia and Oamaru stone by W A Carlton.
+The Main Tower Block was designed by Robert Lawson and built for £14,800 in blue stone, Port Chalmers breccia and Oamaru stone by W A Carlton.
 It has long been regarded as a fine design and is listed as a Category I Historic Place.

 The foundation rector, Thomas Campbell, was a graduate of St John's College, Cambridge, and headmaster of Wolverhampton Grammar School.
 He arrived with his family in Deborah Bay on 3 July 1863, and took the steamer Pride of Yarra for Dunedin the following day.
 The steamer collided with the Favorite off Kilgour Point, and sank with the loss of 13 lives, among them the entire Campbell party, consisting of Thomas Campbell, his wife, five children aged 5 weeks to 5 years, and their two servants.

 Two other masters were appointed at the same time as Campbell.
 The English master was George P. Abram, a Senior Scholar and Prizeman of Clare College, Cambridge, and Second Master of Wolverhampton Grammar School.
-Daniel Brent, a Senior Scholar and Prizeman of Queen's College, Cambridge, and a Mathematical master of Tonbridge School, was appointed Mathematical Master.
+Daniel Brent, a Senior Scholar and Prizeman of Queens' College, Cambridge, and a Mathematical master of Tonbridge School, was appointed Mathematical Master.
 After Mr Campbell's death, Abram filled in as principal until another appointment could be made.

 The school opened 3 August 1863 with Abram as principal and a roll of 80 pupils.
 In May 1864, the Reverend F. C. Simmons, of Lincoln College, Oxford, and Head-master of the Dundee Proprietary School, arrived to take up the position of Rector.

 Increasing roll numbers from 1903 led to the opening of the Shand Building in 1914, designed by Edmund Anscombe.
 He was also responsible for the Rectory, 1913, the principal's onsite residence.
 The Shand Building, originally called "Shand Hall" cost 3,600 pounds.
 The following year it was extended to a design by Harry Mandeno (1879–1972).
 A memorial arch at the entrance to the grounds, built in blue stone and Oamaru stone and designed by Leslie Coombs (1885–1952) was unveiled in 1923.
 In 1920 the Fulton Building provided six additional classrooms, but this has since been replaced with the gymnasium complex and rehoused swimming pool designed by E.J.
 Ted McCoy as part of the later major restoration and redevelopment of the school's buildings.